Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 The DPF's durability is uncertain.
 The US Privacy and Civil Liberties Oversight Board (PCLOB), referenced 31 times in the European Commission's adequacy decision, was gutted by the Trump administration in January 2025.
 It can't form a quorum, can't conduct investigations, and can't perform the annual DPF review the adequacy decision relies on.
 French MP Philippe Latombe's appeal to the CJEU is pending.
 This is the same court that struck down both Safe Harbor and Privacy Shield.

 Datatilsynet's 2026 enforcement plan is blunt: "Studies are still being published regularly showing extensive collection of personal data continues on Danish websites, and where citizens do not have a real opportunity to say no to tracking technologies."
+Our cookie banner decision flowchart walks through the design choices Datatilsynet keeps flagging.

 The worst sectors: Sports (89% violation rate), E-commerce (83%), Arts and Culture (82%).
+Put another way: 9 sports sites in 10 are breaking the rules.

 Danish website cookie compliance